zechlau14/zechlau14.github.io/projects/Daily Office.md

 With which the Sunrise from on high will visit us,
 To shine upon those who sit in darkness and the shadow of death,
 To guide our feet into the way of peace.

+## Today's Intercessions

+* Sunday: Church

+* Monday: Nation

+* Tuesday: Past

+* Wednesday: Cell

+* Thursday: Sides

+* Friday: Students

+* Saturday: Family

+## Our Father

+*Luke 11:2-4*

+Our Father, who art in heaven,
+Hallowed be thy Name;
+Thy kingdom come;
+Thy will be done
+in earth, as it is in heaven:
+Give us this day our daily bread;
+And forgive us our trespasses,
+as we forgive them that trespass against us;
+And lead us not into temptation,
+But deliver us from evil;
+Amen.

+## Kyrie Eleison

+Lord Jesus Christ, Son of God, have mercy on me, a sinner. (adapted from Luke 18:13)

 # Terce